mayurihebbar/recruiting/README.md

 1. Clone this repository.
 2. Install [AWS Command Line](https://aws.amazon.com/cli/).
-3. Use ``aws config`` to set the access and secret access keys.
+3. Use ``aws configure`` to set the access and secret access keys.

 Whenever you make a change to the site, first, push it to GitHub to maintain version control.
-Then, use ``aws s3 cp local/path/to/files s3://www.voyagerconsulting.org/remove/path/to/folder`` to upload it to AWS.
-Note that the ``--recusive`` option can be helpful for uploading or updating an entire folder.
+Then, use ``aws s3 cp local/path/to/files s3://www.voyagerconsulting.org/remote/path/to/folder`` to upload it to AWS.
+Note that the ``--recursive`` option can be helpful for uploading or updating an entire folder.